-FIGURES: You may Auspice to change the featured icon to [assumed by [assum
+FIGURES: You may Auspice to change the featured icon to [as (p 28).

 FIGURES: Execute any "Would" Karma effect triggered by the Dogma action (p 28).

 16 / Achieve Action

 You may only take an Achieve action if you are eligible to claim an available Standard Achievement.
 To be eligible for a Standard achievement, you must satisfy both of two conditions.